Octa476/Data_Visualization_in_Python_in-IDE_course/Step_3/README3.md

 - this categorise atribute of the field will be usefull when we draw the actual bar plot and will be further explained in the next step

 Task:
-- apply the categorise atribute to the given dataset fields
+- apply the category atribute to the given dataset fields

 Checker:
 - in order to check your code run the checker3.py script

-Hint: Searh how the Categorical class constructor works.
+Hint: Search how the Categorical class constructor works and be aware of NaN values.